Sarkoxed/Crypto-Library/README.md

     - sumcheck protocol implementation TODO improve....
 - protostar/

+### TOOLS

+- Algebraic Things
+    - Ring structure of polynomial quotient ring
+        - Order of a multplicative subgroup
+        - All the possible orders in this group
+        - Ring factorization
+        - TODO: find the number of elements in the group s.t. their order is K | minimal_power
+    - matrices
+        - Get jordan General Decomposition of a matrix over a finite field
+        - Find the matrix order with help of previous thing
+        - lfsr analysis with help of matrix order
-### Polynomials
+    - Polynomials
-- Grobner basis implentation
+        - Groebner basis implentation
         - symmetric_polynomials
             - symmetric_polynomial_decomposition.py - decompose any multivariate symmetric polynomial using symmetric_polynomial basis.

-### TOOLS
 - Factorization methods
     - 4p1factorization
         - Cheng's method - TODO